Stew-McD/T-reX/README.md

-# T-reX (formerly "WasteAndMaterialFootprint)
+# T-reX: waste and material footprinting in LCA

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10431181.svg)](https://doi.org/10.5281/zenodo.10431180)

+Formerly known as "WasteAndMaterialFootprint"

+**T** stands for *tool* and **reX** for *the circular economy strategies reduce, reuse, recycle, etc.*

-A program for Life Cycle Assessment (LCA) calculations of supply chain waste and material footprints.
+A python program for Life Cycle Assessment (LCA) calculations of supply chain waste and material footprints in current and prospective databases.

+Built as an extension to the [brightway LCA ecosystem](https://brightway.dev/), using [premise](https://github.com/polca/premise) for the generation of future scenario databases and [wurst](https://github.com/polca/wurst) for database expansion.

 Soon to be a paper, hopefully.
-The manuscript has its own github repo [here](https://github.com/Stew-McD/T-reX_publication)
+The manuscript has its own github repo [here](https://github.com/Stew-McD/T-reX_Publication).
+Reviews and comments are very welcome.

+Email: T-reX@scmcd.ch

 ## Documentation

 The documentation is available as a [website](https://T-reX.readthedocs.io/en/latest/).
 Also, as a  [pdf](https://T-reX.readthedocs.io/_/downloads/en/latest/pdf/).

-The documentation is still under development, but the code is well documented and there is a full API reference.
+The documentation is still under development, but the code is well commented and there is a full API reference.

 The following readme provides a brief introduction to the program, how to install it, and how to use it.